The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-ajenec/README.md

-# The Muilti-Tool: Intro to Python
+# The Muilti-Tool: Introduction to Python

 By Ajene Christian